 Define your formulas in Incorta, not in PowerBI.
-Take advantage of Incorta's lightning fast in-memory DDM analytics and push all the formulas to Incorta.
+Take advantage of Incorta's lightning fast in-memory Direct Data Mapping (DDM) analytics and push all the formulas to Incorta.
 They will be much slower if rendered on the PowerBI side.

 Configure Incorta to use a higher value for “Max Group” in the Incorta CMC.
 The default is 1M, but this should be increased to 5M or 10M.
 Be careful though.
 If set too high this can have a negative affect on Incorta system performance.

-Since PowerBI uses SQLi connectionto fetch data from Incorta make sure that the SQLApp Application is given enough memory and cores from CMC
+Since PowerBI uses a SQLi connectionto fetch data from Incorta, make sure that the SQLApp Application is given enough memory and cores from the CMC.

 Avoid creating visualizations in PowerBI which download thousands of records.
 If you add a table visualization in PowerBI which is fetching thousandsof records, unlike Incorta, PowerBI will download all records and will take time to download and then render data in the sheet.
 Please add a default filter for the PowerBI table visualization to limit number of records downloaded.

 Please reach out to your Incorta customer success team for more guidance on delivering these design practices in an optimal way.